generoi/bedrock/README.md

 ## Create a new project and Git repository

+NOTE: If possible set the project name and repo name to use the domain name of the website.
+Example: `www.my-site.fi` => `my-site`.
+This will help with configuring all the different environments in the future.

 1. Create a new project in a new folder for your project

     ```sh